Soldier of Fortune (video game): Reception

 Nash Werner of GamePro said of the PC version, "With its well-written storyline and thought-provoking missions, SoF's singleplayer will keep you thrilled for hours, and you'll probably be playing the Assassin mode for months.
 Despite ridiculously long load times, Soldier of Fortune is recommended for everyone who appreciates a good FPS."
-Jake the Snake said of the Dreamcast version, "If you're longing for some over-the-top shooting with real weapons, Soldier of Fortune hits its mark with extreme prejudice, but less crazed gamers should steer clear."
+Jake the Snake said of the Dreamcast version, "If you're longing for some over-the-top shooting with real weapons, Soldier of Fortune hits its mark with extreme prejudice, but less gonzo gamers should steer clear."
 However, The D-Pad Destroyer said of the PlayStation 2 version, "with all its faults, Fortune is fairly fun for hardcore soldier types, but everyone else will just want to keep their membership in Red Faction."
 Nick Valentino of GameZone gave the same console version 6 out of 10, saying that it was "just another FPS trying to jump on the bandwagon of other successful titles and sorely misses the mark.
 With very little to offer in terms of design or new features, it fails to capture the right FPS feel which other games have effectively achieved.
 In other words, look someplace else."

 According to PC Data, a firm that tracked sales in the U.S., the PC version sold 100,919 units by November 2000.
 NPD Techworld, which also covered the U.S., reported 298,563 units sold for said PC version by December 2002.

 Violence controversy

-In 2000, after receiving a complaint from a member of the public about the explicit content of the game, the British Columbia Film Classification Office investigated and decided the violence, gore and acts of torture were not suitable for persons under 18 years of age.
+In 2000, after receiving a complaint from a member of the public about the explicit content of the game, the British Columbia Film Classification Office (BCFCO) investigated and decided the violence, gore and acts of torture were not suitable for persons under 18 years of age.
 In a controversial decision, the game was labeled an "adult motion picture" and was rated as a pornographic film.
-In Germany, the game was placed on the Index List of the Federal Department for Media Harmful to Young Persons.
+In Germany, the game was placed on the Index List of the Federal Agency for Media Harmful to Young People.

 Sequels

 Based on its success, Raven Software and Activision later published Soldier of Fortune II: Double Helix in 2002, based on the Quake III: Team Arena engine.
 Initially released for Windows, the sequel was later ported to the Xbox.

 A third game in the series, Soldier of Fortune: Payback was made by Cauldron HQ and released on November 14, 2007.

-An MMOFPS based on the series, Soldier of Fortune Online, was published in Korea by Dragonfly and went in Closed Beta on August 12, 2010 and ended on August 16, 2010.
+An MMOFPS based on the series, Soldier of Fortune Online, was published in South Korea by Dragonfly and went in Closed Beta on August 12, 2010 and ended on August 16, 2010.